6 Mar 2011

 In the early 1990s, when we lived in the USA for a couple of years, we were privileged to meet a lovely couple, John and Helen Dekker.
 Some years previously, they had been missionaries to a 'stone age' tribe in Irian Jaya.
 Years later, we became friendly with someone else who knew them, and more recently have come across books written by one of their sons (whom we also got to know a little in the USA).

-I don't remember where we acquired their book 'Torches of Joy', which is a biographical account of John and Helen's early lives, their courtship, and the beginnings of their time as missionaries to the Dani people.
+I don't remember where we acquired their book 'Torches of Joy'.
+It's a biographical account of John and Helen's early lives, their courtship, and the beginnings of their time as missionaries to the Dani people.
 But it's been on our shelves for a long time.
 I know I had read it at least once, but it must have been more than eleven years ago.
-Finally I picked it up again, inspired by a local friend reading it with her children, and have been re-reading it over the past week.
+Finally I picked it up again, inspired by a local friend reading it with her children.
+I have been re-reading it over the past week.

 It's a fascinating account.
 I felt almost as if I knew the young John and Helen from the early chapters, and that's nothing to do with having met them when they approached retirement.
 The writing is good - if a little slow in places - and brings the people alive in a way that is sometimes missing in biographies.
 John himself is listed as the author of the book, with co-writer Lois Neely, but it's all written in the third person as a biography rather than an autobiography.